 Following an Expression of Interest process, in July 2016 SG announced a small number of pilot areas in which NHS Boards and other agencies will test a proposed Distress Brief Intervention (DBI) model.
 North and South Lanarkshire Health and Social Care Partnerships are hosting the DBI central team and participating as one of four partnership test sites which will run local pilots, along with Penumbra in Aberdeen; Support in Mind in Inverness; and NHS Borders Joint Mental Health Service.
-Development work for the pilot is underway; training is being developed by the University of Glasgow.
-The DBI went live in Lanarkshire in June 2017, and is scheduled to go live in the other 3 pilot sites in October 2017.
+Training has been developed by the University of Glasgow.
+The DBI went live in Lanarkshire in June 2017, and in the other 3 pilot sites in October 2017.
 National partners include NHS24, Police Scotland and the Scottish Ambulance Service.

 Work on "evaluability" was developed by NHS Scotland to help inform evaluation of the pilot.
-Plans are in hand for an independent evaluation to begin in Autumn 2017.
+The pilot is being evaluated independently.